 You are here

-The Indiana Higher Education Award and 21st Century Scholars are two state programs meant to assist students who demonstrate financial need.
+The Evan Bayh 21st Century Scholarship is a state program meant to assist students who are Indiana residents to attend and complete college.
 They receive funding through appropriations made by the Indiana General Assembly.

 - Be enrolled full time (at least 12 credit hours) before the last day of the term to receive State Aid;

 - Be working toward his or her first bachelor's degree; and

 - Pays 100% of tuition and mandatory fees.

 - Students who (in 7th & 8th grade) enrolled in the program after 2011 may have an Expected Family Contribution (EFC) requirement and receive a one-time $2500 award.

 - Valid for 8 semesters of full-time enrollment, and must be used within 8 years of initial application.